 Dr. Myers and I sat down to talk about this issue called “Leaky Gut Syndrome” last year and sadly so few realize that gluten sensitivity and celiac disease are red flags for this condition.

 “Gluten likely causes Leaky Gut Syndrome and then allows other proteins to slip into your body,” states Dr. Myers.
-“Unless you’ve clean up your gut after kicking gluten, it’s highly likely that untreated Leaky Gut Syndrome can lead to more sensitivities.
+“Unless you’ve cleaned up your gut after kicking gluten, it’s highly likely that untreated Leaky Gut Syndrome can lead to more sensitivities.
 These other sensitivities may also go away once the gut is healed.”

 Proteins from foods like eggs, dairy, beef, chicken, and nuts could end up becoming new sensitivities if the gut issue isn’t addressed.
 I’ve even had clients who were sensitive to something as benign as asparagus!
 If you’re one of the many out there who feels like you’re reacting to an increasing number of foods, then this information should be a wake up call to start addressing the gut.